top of page

 A Call to Action

 This is a challenge to educators, parents, administrators, and policymakers: Let’s prioritize creativity alongside academics.
-Let’s stop being afraid of what we might lose and start imagining what we might gain.
 Let’s trust in the transformative power of imagination, dreaming, and action.

 bottom of page